Jet fragmentation function and groomed substructure of bottom quark jets in proton-proton collisions at 5.02 TeV: Summary

 \section{Summary}

 This paper presents measurements of the substructure of bottom quark jets (\PQb jets) and of inclusive jets in proton-proton collisions at ${\sqrt{s} = 5.02\TeV}$ using data corresponding to an integrated luminosity of 301\pbinv collected in 2017 with the CMS experiment.
+The average number of simultaneous collisions per bunch crossing over the entire data-taking period was approximately 2.
 The jets considered were initially clustered with the anti-\kt algorithm using a distance parameter of $R = 0.4$, and had transverse momentum ${100<\pt<120\GeV}$ and pseudorapidity $\abs{\eta}<2$.
 The substructure observables are calculated using the charged-particle constituents of the jets.
 The groomed jet radius \rg, groomed momentum balance \zg, and the jet fragmentation function \zch are measured and corrected to the charged-particle level.
 Corrections include background subtraction, migration effects, and efficiency corrections.

 A challenge in the interpretation of previous \PQb jet substructure measurements is that the \PQb hadron decay daughters are clustered in the jet on an equal footing with the hadrons that are produced from the transition from partons to hadrons.
 To better understand the gluon radiation pattern of \PQb jets, the \PQb hadron decay daughters need to be handled in a careful way experimentally.
 This measurement uses a novel algorithm to identify and cluster the \PQb hadron charged decay daughters of \PQb-tagged jets in a generic way, which allows for a cleaner interpretation of the measured substructure variable distributions in terms of the parton showering description.